Raise your hand if you’re hot and sweaty in Bend.

 Bend’s been a bit on the warm side in recent days, which is nothing to complain about.
 Those of us addicted to Bend sunshine live for gorgeous summer days like this.

 But every now and then you just want to cool off a little.
 If that’s the case, here are four ways to drop your body temp on hot days in Bend.

 Nothing cools you off as quickly as a plunge into a refreshing pool, chilly river, or crystal clear lake.
 My favorite summer pastime is a float down the Deschutes river on an air mattress.
-If you don’t have one, book a whitewater rafting trip with Sun Country Tours or rent a deluxe float tube from Sun Country Tours or Tumalo Creek Kayak & Canoe has river tube rentals as well.
+If you don’t have one, book a whitewater rafting trip with Sun Country Tours or rent a deluxe float tube from Tumalo Creek Kayak & Canoe.
 Then go here for all the details on where to put in and how to float safely.
 Those who prefer the confines of a swimming pool will appreciate the local Parks & Rec pool at Juniper Swim and Fitness – particularly the price tag of only $6 for out-of-district residents.
 For an extra big treat for the young’uns, drive 20 miles to Sunriver to enjoy the SHARC aquatic center.
 It’s a bit of a splurge at $25 for adults and $20 for kids 4-17, but worth it for the huge indoor/outdoor recreation pools, hot tub, water slides, lazy river, tubing hill, and more than 2.5 acres of grass for lazing in the sun.
 You can splash, slide and sunbathe to your heart’s content!